mirage/irmin/README.md

     opam install .

 ### Examples
-Below is a simple example of setting a key and getting the value out of a Git based, filesystem-backed store.
+Below is a simple example of setting a key and getting the value out of a Git-based, filesystem-backed store.

 <!-- N.B.
 Any changes to the following example must be mirrored in `examples/readme.ml`. -->
 ```ocaml